Non-Hermitian quantum mechanics approach for extracting and emulating continuum physics based on bound-state-like calculations: Detailed description: Continuum physics, NHQM methods and rational approximations

 These works also found that the distribution of the logarithms of the modulus between poles and the corresponding branch points is not precisely uniform.
 Instead, tapering off that distribution to zero when approaching the branch points is needed for more efficient approximation.
-Through numerical experimentation with various functions having branch points and heuristic arguments in the limit of dense distribution of the training (or interpolating) points, they show that the approximation errors generally scale as $e^{- c \sqrt{\Neff}}$ with $\Neff$ as the number of effective poles and $c$ being positive.
+Through numerical experimentation with various functions having branch points and heuristic arguments in the limit of dense distribution of the training (or interpolating) points, they~\cite{Trefethen2021NodeClustering,Trefethen2023review} show that the approximation errors generally scale as $e^{- c \sqrt{N_p}}$ with $c$ being positive.

 Since the rational approximation performs the worst in the region where poles are located, those poles should lie away from the region of the training (or interpolating) data.
 Heuristically speaking, the area of the poles should be minimized to further reduce the errors in the complex plane.
-Therefore, when approximating a function with branch points, the poles ``line up'' to form discretized {\BCT} lines, another general behavior observed and supported with some general understandings in these recent studies (see Chap.~7 in Ref.~\cite{Trefethen2023review}).
+Therefore, when approximating a function with branch points, the poles ``line up'' to form discretized \BCT lines, another general behavior observed and supported with some general understandings in these recent studies (see Chap.~7 in Ref.~\cite{Trefethen2023review}).
 However, rigorously speaking, a rational function doesn't have branch points and thus no {\BCT}s.
 I.e., although the definition of the true {\BCT}s is a convention for the exact function $f(z)$, the discretized {\BCT}s emerge such that $f$'s rational approximation achieves the best performance.
-Effectively, we can consider (near)-optimal rational approximation chooses its own {\BCT}s for the $f(z)$, a narrative we will use.
+Effectively, one can consider (near-)optimal rational approximation chooses its own {\BCT}s for the $f(z)$, a narrative I will use.

+Note that the definition of an adequate approximation depends on how close to the threshold one wants the calculation to be correct.
+A rational approximation of $\resolventamp$, to which any finite-matrix-based calculations belong, has increasing errors towards the branch points because the approximant is infinitely differentiable there, but the exact function is not.
+However, the problematic regions keep shrinking when the number of effective poles increases towards the branch points.
+This illustrates the challenge of a near-threshold calculation if one don't build the known analytical structure into the calculation at its start.